Robert A. McClure

-Robert Alexis McClure (March 4, 1897 - January 1, 1957) was an American general, psychological warfare specialist, and is considered the father of U.S. Army Special Warfare.
+Robert Alexis McClure (March 4, 1897 - January 1, 1957) was a United States Army major general, psychological warfare specialist, and military government officer.
+He is recognized in U.S. Army and Army Special Operations historical material as the “Father of U.S. Army Special Warfare” for his role in rebuilding Army psychological warfare after World War II, establishing the Psychological Warfare Center at Fort Bragg, North Carolina, and promoting the activation of the 10th Special Forces Group.

+During World War II, McClure served as chief of the Information and Censorship Section at Allied Force Headquarters and later as chief of the Psychological Warfare Division at Supreme Headquarters Allied Expeditionary Force.
+After the war, he led information-control and reorientation work in occupied Germany and continued related work through the Army Civil Affairs Division.
+During the Korean War, he headed the Office of the Chief of Psychological Warfare, where he helped organize psychological warfare units, training, doctrine, and special operations capabilities that became central to the institutional development of U.S. Army Special Warfare.

 Early life

 Robert McClure was born on March 4, 1897, in Mattoon, Illinois, to George H. McClure and Hattie J. Rudy.
 He was the eldest child, with two younger sisters, Persis Elizabeth and Mary Susan.
-He also had a half-brother William Eckert, who served as a Lieutenant General in the United States Air Force and later became the fourth Commissioner of Major League Baseball.
-After his parents' 1907 divorce, McClure's mother moved to the family to Madison, Indiana, where she married Frank Eckert.
+He also had a half-brother William Eckert, who served as a Lieutenant General in the United States Air Force and later became the fourth commissioner of Major League Baseball.
+After his parents' 1907 divorce, McClure's mother moved the family to Madison, Indiana, where she married Frank Eckert.

 McClure at the Kentucky Military Institute, December 1912.

 McClure grew up on a farm a short distance from the Kentucky border with Indiana.
 He attended school in Madison until transferring to the Kentucky Military Institute in Lyndon, Kentucky, from which he graduated in 1915.

 World War I

 After his graduation, McClure joined the Philippine Constabulary in August 1916 as a 3rd Lieutenant.
 The Philippine Constabulary was a militarized Filipino police force established by the U.S. Army after the Spanish-American War in 1898.
 Led by U.S. officers, its mission was to conduct counterinsurgency operations.
-During his service in the counter-insurgency force, McClure accepted a commission as an Infantry 2nd Lieutenant in the United States Army on August 9, 1917, four months after the American entry into World War I. His first assignment was with the 31st Infantry Regiment based out of Fort William McKinley, Philippine Islands.
+During his service in the counter-insurgency force, McClure accepted a commission as an Infantry 1st Lieutenant in the United States Army on August 9, 1917, four months after the American entry into World War I. His first assignment was with the 31st Infantry Regiment based out of Fort William McKinley, Philippine Islands.
 McClure subsequently served in Tianjin, Republic of China, as part of the 15th Infantry Regiment in 1918.
 The unit was responsible for securing rail access between the port of Qinhuangdao, Tianjin and Tongzhou.